travBrook/P435/Assignments/Assignment_1/README.txt

     except psutil.AccessDenied:  # JUST WAIT
 NameError: name 'psutil' is not defined

-The lines that make this error occur usualluy just unbind the ports that we use.
+The lines that make this error occur usually just unbind the ports that we use.
 Without first unbinding, the program will fail hard.
 Yes its annoying, but you dont have to manually kill off the processes

-Inverse index does not work yet.
-And long text files will give the program problems as well